Please share this page:

 Source(s): Book: The NHL's Mistake by the Lake

-Prior to the season, a group headed by George Gund III bought the Barons from Mel Swig for $6M. ($5.3M according to the book Brian McFarlane's History of Hockey)
+Prior to the season, a group headed by George Gund III bought the Barons from Mel Swig for $6M.
+After the season, the Cleveland Barons merged with the Minnesota North Stars, keeping the North Stars franchise name.
+George Gund became a majority owner. ($5.3M according to the book Brian McFarlane's History of Hockey)

 Source(s): The Hockey News 1978 Yearbook